 Length of hospital stay

-How long a person needs to stay in the hospital after surgery will depend on:
+How long a patient needs to stay in the hospital after surgery will depend on:10

 - Which type of surgery was done

 Depending on the type of surgery a patient has and how big the incision, the patient's chest and back may be painful for several weeks or longer after surgery.
 The doctor can prescribe pain medicines that will help.10 There are some other things people can do at home to help lessen the pain (see Living Well With Lung Cancer).